matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 6. Each XML attribute that defines a namespace maps to a CUE struct property in the same way that other XML attributes are mapped.
 7. When an XML element name includes a namespace label as a prefix, the corresponding CUE struct property will be keyed by the same name and include the same prefix.
 8. Values of XML attributes and elements will be typed in the corresponding CUE value when the type is inferred to be either int, float, boolean, null, or string.
-9. When text is interspersed at multiple locations between the sub-element(s) of an XML element, we map this text content to a CUE list as follows.
-Within an XML element:
-	- the order with which non white-space text appears determines the 0-based **index** of each non white-space text
-	- if there are no sub-elements, then the text in that element is mapped to the value of `$`.
-	- if text is found at more than one index, then the value of `$` is a CUE list.
-This CUE list contains an indexed collection of text found within that XML element.

 ### Sample CUE constraints for XML using `cXML`